-** Signal strength from the instruments should be sufficiently penetrating for the ground structure under study to enable adequate sounding-depth and analysis for the subsequent Soil Model to be produced for a safe HV Earthing Design.
+** Sufficient signal strength from the instruments must penetrate for the ground structure under-study.
+Therefore enabling adequate sounding-depth.
+Also, analysis for the subsequent Soil Model produced for a safe HV Earthing Design.

 In-video Introduction [00:00]

-Often, you won’t get a chance to take soundings directly on construction sites beecause it’s too busy – too much plant, too many risks, and the ground itself is probably made up, so its of little real value because its all kind of imported.
+Often, you won’t get a chance to take soundings directly on construction sites.
+Because it’s too busy.
+And, too much plant.
+Together with, too many risks.
+And the ground itself probably made up.
+So it’s of little real value because it’s all kind of imported.

 [1:00] So hunt out … [in this case we’ve gone a little bit Ray Mears, if you’re not familiar with Ray Mears – he’s a survival expert] but anyway we’ve gone a little bit Ray Mears outside of the construction site, to find a place that has been undisturbed – and here we are in the forest.

-[1:29] It’s really important you get a close spacing first of all to see where the tipping point is for the layer’isation.
+[1:29] It’s really important you get a close spacing, first of all.
+Also, to see where the tipping point is for the layers.

-[1:36] So, next phase is to really get the spacings out, to about 54 – 100 metre intervals, so we’re on about a 300 metre run (of leads) into the forest.
+[1:36] So, the next phase is really getting the spacings out.
+To about 54 – 100 metre intervals.
+So, we’re on about a 300 metre run (of leads) into the forest.

 TIP 1: Multiple Probes [01:58]

-Right, we’re using multiple probes to increase the surface contact with the signal on the sounding, so we get a good return and more reliable results, basically.
+Right, we’re using multiple probes to increase the surface contact.
+Also, with the signal on the sounding.
+So, we get a good return and more reliable resistivity test results, basically.

 [2:15] This is what they look like, the potential probe on one side, then we’ve got three probes on the other.
-The mole grips are just there because its practicably what we had available, but just to give you an idea.
+The mole grips are there because it’s practicably all we had available.
+But just to give you an idea.

-[3:21] [try and get you in focus … there you go … all good] … 51.8 – mark that off against the probe spacing and then what happens then is that, that is the rule reading – it then gets processed, software processed – to actually give the correct, apparent reading … and this we repeat numerous soundings, up to 300 metre spacings sometimes, so it can be quite a time consuming activity.
+[3:21] [try and get you in focus … there you go … all good] … 51.8 – mark that off against the probe spacing.
+And then what happens then is that is the rule reading. – So, it then gets processed.
+Software processed. – Therefore, to actually give the correct, apparent reading.
+And this we repeat numerous soundings.
+Up to 300-metre spacings sometimes.
+So, it can be quite a time-consuming activity.